THE NUMBERS SPEAK FOR THEMSELVES

 SIGNS AND SYMPTOMS OF VENOUS INSUFFICIENCY

 The signs and symptoms of venous insufficiency are initially subtle and usually progress slowly.
 The problem has never been demonstrated to spontaneously improve or resolve without treatment.
 Symptoms may include lower leg aching, heaviness, tightness, fatigue, itching, burning, restlessness, and cramping.
 Nocturnal leg cramping and restlessness are common.
 The symptoms, as well as lower leg edema usually worsen the longer the person is upright, either seated or standing, and are usually improved with elevation of the legs.
-Walking or exercise generally improves the symptoms as do graded compression hose.

 Signs of venous insufficiency in progression of severity include: